 This is my blog.
 It’s sometimes about being an artist.
-A lot of times it’s about people I want to stab.
+A lot of times it’s about people that aggravate me.
 This one is about the heart.

 Here we go--->It instantly turns you into an emotional catastrophe when you care.
-When you don’t care, you have totall control, nobody can get to you (it’s pretty awesome).
+When you don’t care, you have total control.
+Nobody can get to you (it’s pretty awesome).
 The only downfall is oddly, in time, you find yourself having a strange hankering to play lacrosse.

 The cute ones get to ya.
 I hate that.
 It’s not fair.
-I am not self-absorbed and I am not full of myself.
-BUT, lately a lot of persons of the male persuasion have been barking up this tree. (my gay boyfriend Eddie says “throw one of them a bone.”
+I am not self-absorbed and I am not full of myself, BUT lately a lot of persons of the male persuasion have been barking up this tree.
+My gay boyfriend Eddie says “throw one of them a bone.”
 None of them are even in the right galaxy.
-I don’t want to sound like a dick, but everyone is out of my league… except… hence, where the trouble lies… the fucking good looking one.
+I don’t want to sound like a jerk, but everyone is out of my league… except… hence, where the trouble lies… the fucking good looking one.
 That makes me sound superficial……… and I’m not.
-I’m talking about the guy that makes you stop eating, hit the gym, shave your legs, do your toenails.
+I’m talking about the guy that makes you stop eating, hit the gym, shave your legs, do your toenails and do your hair.
 Let me tell you something: I have not had a boyfriend in ten years.
 So, if I actually shave something or get my feet done, it’s fucking real.
-My writing is suddenly taking on epic Maury Pauvich-like drama.
+My writing is suddenly taking on an epic Maury Pauvich-like quality.
 I’m not meaning to be dramatic <--- RIGHT THERE !!!
 I’m being dramatic !!!
 OH fuck.
 This is not good.
 For several years, I’ve been dressing and acting like a gym teacher.
 I don’t want to characterize, generalize or sound like there is anything particularly wrong with saying gym teacher instead of lesbian, but I do want to stress that morphing into a basketball coach is just a defense mechanism I use to protect myself from getting hurt.
 I’m no genius, believe me, but I suspect if someone makes you stop wanting to organize an indoor gymnasium kickball game, it is serious business.

 But when you really like someone, they ruin your life.
 You begin to obsess about how you will get to see them.
 You scheme.
 You ask your friends.
 You follow his stupid Instagram.
 If he doesn't like stuff on your Twitter, you’re crushed.
 That’s just weird and stupid.
 And, when you don’t see him it hurts.
 This is love my friends.
 It doesn’t strike often.
 The risk is you might have a fiery romance that can potentially end abruptly, and then you are left crying on the kitchen floor.
 Funny, I’m already jumping to the breakup.
 Another absurd symptom that you’ve fallen hard; oscillating between bliss and plummeting into despair, and disaster-izing about a relationship that doesn’t even exist.
 Holy smoking ovaries Robin, I’m bat-shit!!!!
 The stupid thing is I want this.
 Love swoops in.
 You can’t control it, you certainly can’t change it.
 You can’t do anything about it.
 You’re fucked.